Superradiant Phase is a Finite Size Effect in Two-photon Processes

 The previous behavior is further illustrated in Figs.~\ref{fig:Slices}(a1)-\ref{fig:Slices}(c1), which show projections of the ground-state energy, photon number, and atomic inversion as functions of $\omega_{0}/\omega$ at fixed coupling $\gamma/\omega < 1/2$, respectively.
 For finite $j$, these observables display the smooth crossover associated with the analytically defined superradiant phase.
 As $j$ increases, the crossover region narrows and converges to a singular structure in the thermodynamic limit.
-At $\omega_{0}=0$, the ground-state energy develops a finite discontinuity, the photon number approaches a delta-like peak, and the atomic inversion becomes a step function.
+At $\omega_{0}=0$, the ground-state energy develops a finite discontinuity, the photon number approaches a deltalike peak, and the atomic inversion becomes a step function.
 These limiting behaviors are incompatible with the existence of a stable superradiant phase.
-The numerical results [Figs.~\ref{fig:Slices}(a2)-\ref{fig:Slices}(c2)] again show full agreement with the analytical results.
+The numerical results in Figs.~\ref{fig:Slices}(a2)-\ref{fig:Slices}(c2) again show full agreement with the analytical results.

 The disappearance of the superradiant phase can be understood directly from the analytical expressions.
-In Eqs.~\eqref{eq:GroundStateEnergy}-\eqref{eq:JzVariable}, the stationary solutions associated with the superradiant phase require $j^{2}\omega_{0}^{2}<\gamma^{2}$, a condition that cannot be satisfied as $j\to\infty$ at fixed $\gamma$ and $\omega_0$.
-Consequently, the corresponding mean-field extrema become unphysical in the thermodynamic limit, signaling the breakdown of the superradiant solutions~\cite{footSM}.
+In Eqs.~\eqref{eq:GroundStateEnergy}-\eqref{eq:JzVariable}, the critical points associated with the superradiant phase require $j^{2}\omega_{0}^{2}<\gamma^{2}$, a condition that cannot be satisfied as $j\to\infty$ at fixed $\gamma$ and $\omega_0$.
+Consequently, the corresponding mean-field extrema $\mathbf{x}_{\pm}$ become complex and unphysical in the thermodynamic limit, signaling the breakdown of the superradiant-phase solutions.
+This analysis can also be confirmed by taking the thermodynamic limit in Eqs.~\eqref{eq:GroundStateEnergy}-\eqref{eq:JzVariable}, leading to complex expressions for the three scaled observables~\cite{footSM}.

 From the previous evidence, we conclude that the superradiant phase does not survive the thermodynamic limit in the two-photon Dicke model.
 The phase identified at finite system sizes represents a finite-size crossover rather than a genuine quantum phase transition.
-This result sets the stage for the alternative classical description discussed below, which correctly captures the thermodynamic behavior and the onset of spectral collapse.